rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 limited number of threads whose responsibility will be to pop new "jobs" off the queue and execute them when available.

-The beauty of `Queue` is that it is thread-safe; multiple threads in the thread pool an access this resource without corrupting its contents.
+The beauty of `Queue` is that it is thread-safe; multiple threads in the thread pool can access this resource without corrupting its contents.

 Here's the revised implementation: